Qitmeer/exchange-lib/README.md

 # exchange-lib
-The Qitmeer API/SDK for exchange
+The Qitmeer API/SDK for PMEER exchanges